-- (a) As a result of increasing regional growth, significant residential, commercial and industrial development is expected to occur within the City. - (b) The general plan specifies the permitted uses of land within the City, and places limits on the intensity and density of such use, and as well as includes policies to improve the safety forof roadway facilities and theto providesion of for pedestrian and bicycle infrastructure.
+- (a) As a result of increasing regional growth, significant residential, commercial and industrial development is expected to occur within the City. - (b) The general plan specifies the permitted uses of land within the City, places limits on the intensity and density of such use, and includes policies to improve the safety of roadway facilities and to provide for pedestrian and bicycle infrastructure.
 The City Council has examined the relationship between the land uses and densities permitted under the general plan and the rate and amount of actual development of property within the City.
-Based upon this examination, the City Council has identified trends in growth and development which enable the council to project, with substantial certainty, the magnitude and extent of future development based upon the City's general plan. - (c) Based upon projected growth and development permitted under the general plan, a substantial amount of residential, commercial and industrial development will occur in the City before the City is fully built out. - (d) New development in Hercules will increaste the demand for all modes of travel (including walking, biking, transit, automobile and truck/goods movement), and thus will increase the need for improvement to transportation facilities, including but not limited to vehicular, transit, bicycle, and pedestrian infrastructure and improvements.
+Based upon this examination, the City Council has identified trends in growth and development which enable the council to project, with substantial certainty, the magnitude and extent of future development based upon the City's general plan. - (c) Based upon projected growth and development permitted under the general plan, a substantial amount of residential, commercial and industrial development will occur in the City before the City is fully built out. - (d) New development in Hercules will increase the demand for all modes of travel (including walking, biking, transit, automobile and truck/goods movement), and thus will increase the need for improvement to transportation facilities, including but not limited to vehicular, transit, bicycle, and pedestrian infrastructure and improvements.
 This anticipated development cumulatively will generate a substantial increase over existing levels of vehicular traffic, and transit, bicycle and pedestrian travel.
-This increase in multi-modal traffic travel will result in traffic volumes which exceed the capacity of the existing City-wide circulation system to provide acceptable levels of service and safe transportation facilitiesty for roadway facilities and provision of pedestrian and bicycle infrastructure and improved transit.
-New development within the City will thus create an additional burden on the existing transportation facilities circulation system. - (e) If additional traffic-related as well as transit, bicycle, and pedestrian transportation improvements facilities are not added as development occurs, the existing eirculation transportation facilities system will not be adequate to serve the community consistent with the
+This increase in multi-modal travel will result in traffic volumes which exceed the capacity of the existing City-wide circulation system to provide acceptable levels of service and safe transportation facilities.
+New development within the City will thus create an additional burden on the existing transportation facilities . - (e) If additional traffic-related as well as transit, bicycle, and pedestrian transportation facilities are not added as development occurs, the existing transportation facilities will not be adequate to serve the community consistent with the General Plan.

-General Plan.
 This could result in adverse impacts, such unacceptable levels of congestion on streets and at intersections, traffic accidents, air pollution, noise and restricted access for emergency vehicles.
-This would lead to a deterioration of the level of service for vehicles and deterioration of other transportation facilities, such as poor access via transit, bicycle and pedestrian facilities, which the residents, employees, and property owners in Hercules now enjoy.
+This would lead to a deterioration of the level of service for vehicles and deterioration of other transportation facilities, such as transit, bicycle and pedestrian facilities, which the residents, employees, and property owners in Hercules now enjoy.